prl-mushr/mushr-website/content/tutorials/navigation.md

 First, we will launch `teleop.launch`,

+### In Real Car
-* If you run this tutorial with the real car, to enable the robot's sensors and hardware including the motor controller, you will need to activate this launch file for any project which requires using the car's sensors:
+- To enable the robot's sensors and hardware including the motor controller, you will need to activate this launch file for any project which requires using the car's sensors:
 {{< highlight bash >}}
 $ roslaunch mushr_base teleop.launch
 {{< / highlight >}}

+### In Sim
-* If you run this tutorial with the simulator, you need the simulation version:
+- If you run this tutorial with the simulator, you need the simulation version:
 {{< highlight bash >}}
 $ roslaunch mushr_sim teleop.launch
 {{< / highlight >}}